milesgwood/milesgwood.github.io/pages/finance/quickbooks.md

 To view the payroll entries so far this year.
 They should be recorded when you update the bank feeds and I should be listed as the payee.

 `Reports > Memorized reports > payroll 2019`

+# Add a Journal Entry (not an expense!!! usually just a tranfer or note of that a K-1 payment was paid)

 # Add a new expense (Write a check)